JeremyBYU/polylidar/README.md

   - Add robinhood hashing as direct replacement for std::unorderd_map.
 Polylidar is now 30% faster.
 - [X] Improper triangulation because of floating point inaccuracies
   - Added geometric predicates for those have this issue.
 20% speed reduction.
 - [X] 3D extension improvement.
-If 3D point clouds are denser (close spacing in x,y) than sensor noise there are issues.
-The zThresh parameter is now larger (because of noise) than the spacing which causes the normal threshold bypassing.
+If 3D point clouds are denser, close spacing in x,y, than sensor noise there are issues.
+This manifests itself into triangle wall climbing.
-  - Added additional normThreshMin parameter which if is not satisfied will automatically filter triangle.
-ZThresh will no affect for normal filtering bypass.
+  - Added additional normThreshMin parameter which if not satisfied will automatically filter triangle.
+ZThresh will no have no effect to prevent this.